Pandemic is a cooperative game, which means you won't have to defeat any of the other players at your table because they're all on your team.

 By sending your Medic to deal with the hotspots, you'll save valuable actions and clean out cities likely to accumulate more cubes.
 While anyone can cure a cube at a hotspot, the Medic is the best role for the job, efficiently curing cubes to help prevent an outbreak.

 When an epidemic happens, you draw a card from the bottom of the deck and place three cubes there.
-If the city you draw happens to be one that has already picked up a cube, *BOOM*, instant outbreak.
-If, after shuffling, you then draw that city again, *BOOM*, another outbreak.
-And with two outbreaks in a row starting in the same city, there are a decent chance chain reactions may even cause a third or fourth outbreak.
+If the city you draw happens to be one that has already picked up a cube, then boom, you have an instant outbreak.
+If, after shuffling, you then draw that city again, then boom, you have yet another outbreak.
+And with two outbreaks in a row starting in the same city, there is a decent chance a chain reaction may even cause a third or fourth outbreak.